JKAnderson/DS-Gadget/README.md

 # DS Gadget
 A multi-purpose testing tool for Dark Souls 1.
-This program is only compatible with the current Steam version of DS1.
+Compatible with both the Steam and debug versions.
 Requires [.NET 4.6.2](https://www.microsoft.com/net/download/thank-you/net462) and [VC Redist 2012 x86](https://my.visualstudio.com/Downloads?pid=1452)
 You probably already have both.

 # Changelog
+### 2.0
+* Gadget now supports the debug version
+* Fixed window seemingly disappearing forever sometimes
+* Editing your stats will now update health and stamina properly
+* New tab: Internals, with readouts for some random technical things you don't care about
+* Added basic event flag reading and writing to the Misc tab

 ### 1.6
 * Added new hotkeys: Quit to Menu, Move Up, Move Down, Toggle No Death
 * Option to store HP with position now includes stamina and death cam state